Memory management unit: x86

+Alternatives

+Burroughs B5000 series, B6x00/B7x00/B5900/A-series/Unisys MCP systems

+The Burroughs B5000 from 1961 was the first commercial system to support virtual memory (after the Atlas), has no need for an external MMU.
+The B5000 and its successors up to current Unisys ClearPath MCP (Libra) systems provide the two functions of an MMU — virtual memory addresses and memory protection — with a different architectural approach.
+Rather than add virtual memory onto a processor not designed for virtual memory, it is integrated in the core design of the processor/system so there is no requirement for an external unit to add functionality of address translation or bounds checking, resulting in unprecedented memory safety and security.

+First, in the mapping of virtual memory addresses, instead of needing an MMU, the machines are descriptor-based.
+The uppermost bit of a 48-bit memory word in the Burroughs B5000 series systems indicate whether the word is a user data or a descriptor/control word; descriptors were read-only to user processes and could only be updated by the system (hardware or operating system).
+Memory words in the B6x00/B7x00/B5900/A-series/Unisys MCP systems have 48 data bits and 3 tag bits (and later systems to current have 4 tag bits) words whose tag is an odd number are read-only to user processes – descriptors have a tag of 5 and code words have a tag of 3.

-First, in the mapping of virtual memory addresses, instead of needing an MMU, the MCP systems are descriptor-based.
-Each allocated memory block is given a master descriptor with the properties of the block (i.e., the size, address, and whether present in memory).
+Each allocated memory block is given a master descriptor with the properties of the block — physical address, size, and whether it is present in main memory or not, in which case on first access the block must be allocated, or if there is an address, it is an address on secondary storage and must be loaded to main memory.
+All references to code and data are made using a descriptor.
 When a request is made to access the block for reading or writing, the hardware checks its presence via the presence bit (pbit) in the descriptor.

 A pbit of 1 indicates the presence of the block.
-In this case, the block can be accessed via the physical address in the descriptor.
-If the pbit is zero, an interrupt is generated for the MCP (operating system) to make the block present.
-If the address field is zero, this is the first access to this block, and it is allocated (an init pbit).
-If the address field is non-zero, it is a disk address of the block, which has previously been rolled out, so the block is fetched from disk and the pbit is set to one and the physical memory address updated to point to the block in memory (another pbit).
-This makes descriptors equivalent to a page-table entry in an MMU system.
-System performance can be monitored through the number of pbits.
-Init pbits indicate initial allocations, but a high level of other pbits indicate that the system may be thrashing.
+In this case, the block can be accessed via the physical main-memory address in the descriptor.
+If the pbit is zero, a pbit interrupt is generated for the MCP (operating system) to make the block present.
+If the address field is zero, this is the first access to this block, and it is allocated (an init (initial) pbit).
+If the address field is non-zero, it is a disk address of the block, which has previously been rolled out — the block is fetched from disk, the pbit is set to one and the physical memory address updated to point to the block in memory.
+This makes descriptors equivalent to a page-table entry in an MMU system, but descriptors are free of a table.